ilovepku/sean-lee-portfolio/src/pages/projects/pwa-quanto.md

 ##### Notification (Android Only)

-By allowing PWA Quanto to send you notifications, you'll be able to check and pause/resume the current activity, or add a new activity without entering the app, from the notification bar or the lock screen.
+By allowing PWA Quanto to send you notifications, you'll be able to check and pause/resume the current activity or add a new activity without entering the app, from the notification bar or the lock screen.

 ##### Date Filter